Lee's Sandwiches

-Lee's Sandwiches International, Inc., is a Vietnamese-American fast food restaurant chain headquartered in San Jose, California, with locations in several states and in Taiwan.
+Lee's Sandwiches International, Inc., is an American fast food restaurant chain serving Vietnamese cuisine headquartered in San Jose, California, with locations in several states and in Taiwan.
 Lee's Sandwiches specializes in bánh mì, "European-style" baguette sandwiches, Vietnamese iced coffee, and Vietnamese dessert chè.
 It is credited with popularizing Vietnamese sandwiches and iced coffee among mainstream American consumers and inspiring several other Vietnamese-owned bakery chains.

 History

 Lee's Sandwiches was founded by the Lê family, who owned a successful sugar refinery in An Giang Province in Vietnam before the Vietnam War and immigrated to the United States as boat people in July 1979.
 After having lived briefly in New Mexico and Monterey, California, they settled in San Jose, California, in 1980.

 Chieu Le (Lê Văn Chiêu) initially worked as a cook in a food truck before purchasing one in 1981, from which he and his wife Yen (Quách Ngọc Yến) sold hamburgers, burritos, chow mein, and bánh mì to office workers on lunch breaks.
 The following year, Chieu's brother Henry (Lê Văn Hướng) purchased his own food truck, and the two began a mobile catering distribution business.
 Founded in San Jose's Little Saigon, they named it Lee Bros.
 Foodservice, Inc., anglicizing their surname to "Lee".
 It grew to serve more than 500 food trucks by 1985, many of them owned by Vietnamese immigrants.

 In 1983, Chieu and Henry's parents, Lê Văn Bá and Nguyễn Thị Hạnh, began borrowing Chieu's truck on weekends to sell bánh mì at the corner of 6th and Santa Clara streets, near the San Jose State University campus.
 The truck's popularity prompted complaints from nearby restaurants.
 In June 1983, they opened a traditional Vietnamese sandwich shop named Lee's Sandwiches at the same street corner.
 In 1988, Lee's Sandwiches moved to a larger space near King and Tully roads in the Vietnamese section of East San Jose.